Time Well Spent

 The differences between workers and employees

-The concept of a contract of service has been shaped by common law (ie judgements from previous cases).
-A range of criteria to define this employment relationship (often called ‘tests’) has been developed.
-A test that gives a basic indication of employment is mutuality of obligation.
+The concept of a contract of service has been shaped by common law (ie following judgements from previous cases).
+A range of criteria has been developed to define this employment relationship, often known as ‘tests’.

 Mutuality of obligation